 SFCG (August 2010)

-SFCG Objective

 SFCG supports the protection of existing space science service allocations.
 In recent years in some countries there have been situations where potential interference between ENG systems and EESS systems precluded obtaining licences for EESS/SRS Earth stations.
 There are also other cases where harmful interference to EESS/SRS stations could be created by ENG systems.
 For example, while coordination with fixed point to point links is feasible, coordination with mobile and portable ENG applications is more critical, as coexistence could be only achieved through an exclusion zone around an Earth station.
 Helicopter applications would only be feasible with a sufficiently large exclusion zone.
 It is critical that worldwide/regional harmonization of spectrum for ENG does not affect the use of the 2 GHz band by systems belonging to the space science services.
 In addition worldwide/regional harmonization of spectrum to support ENG systems should not be made in other space science service bands unless acceptable sharing criteria are developed.

 Depending on frequency bands and tuning ranges, SFCG is more likely to be concerned by Method B than either Method A or Method C as described in the Draft CPM text.
 If an ITU document is developed providing the list of tuning ranges, SFCG should analyze whether or not it will affect EESS/SRS bands